-Brand Voice Drift
+Brand Language Drift

 What drift looks like

-Brand voice drift happens slowly.
+Brand language drift happens slowly.
 The founder writes the homepage.
 A contractor writes the about page.
 An agency posts on LinkedIn.
 The intern handles Instagram.
 Three months later, your brand sounds like four different brands.

 Drift is measurable.
 The whystrohm-voice-scorer skill computes a drift score between any two content sources by comparing vocabulary, cadence, structure, and tone.
 Below 70 means real divergence.
 Below 50 means the channel reads as a different brand.